A structure and asymptotic preserving scheme for the Vlasov-Poisson-Fokker-Planck model: Trend to equilibrium of the discrete linearized system

-which allows to bound the additional term in the definition of $\cH^n$ and therefore conclude the proof. \end{proof} Building on the latter lemmas, we now prove that $\cH^n$ verifies a dissipation relation \begin{proposition} Consider the solution $(D^n)_{n\in\N}$ to \eqref{discrete:lin}.
+which allows to bound the additional term in the definition of $\cH^n$ and therefore conclude the proof. \end{proof} Building on the latter lemmas, we now prove that $\cH^n$ verifies a dissipation relation \begin{proposition} For $N_H\in\N^*$ and $N_x$ an odd number, consider the solution $(D^n)_{n\in\N}$ to \eqref{discrete:lin}.
 The modified relative entropy functional defined by \eqref{eq:H0:discrete} verifies for all $n\geq 0$

 for some positive constant $\kappa$ depending only on $\rho_i$ and $T_0$ and $|b-a|$. \end{proposition} \begin{proof} We first focus on the additional term $\ds \left\langle \cA_h^\star D_1^n, u_h^n\right\rangle_{l^2\left(\T\right)}$ in the definition of $\cH^n$.
 We write its discrete time derivative as follows